Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: First results on homotopy groups of spheres

 An elementary but crucial result for the computation of homotopy groups is the existence of the \emph{long exact sequence of homotopy groups}.
-Its proof is usually phrased using the loop space definition of homotopy groups~\cite[Theorem 8.4.6]{HoTT13}.
-For ease of notation, let us simply write $\fib{f}$ for the fiber of a pointed function $f : A \to_\star B$ over the basepoint of $B$. \begin{proposition}[LES of homotopy groups] For any pointed map $f : A \to_\star B$, there is a long exact sequence \textnormal{ } \end{proposition} Above, we have implicitly taken the kernel and image of a group homomorphism $\phi : G \to H$ to be defined by
+Its proof is usually phrased using the loop space definition of homotopy groups as in e.g.\ \cite[Theorem 8.4.6]{HoTT13}.
+For ease of notation, let us write $\fib{f}$ for the fibre of a pointed function $f : A \to_\star B$ over the basepoint of $B$. \begin{prop}[LES of homotopy groups] For any pointed map $f : A \to_\star B$, there is a long exact sequence \textnormal{ } where the horizontal maps are induced by the functorial action of $\func{$\pi$}_n$ on \textnormal{$\field{\mathsf{fst}} : \fib{f} \to A$} and $f : A \to B$. \end{prop} Above, we have implicitly taken the kernel and image of a group homomorphism $\phi : G \to H$ to be defined by

-When analyzing loop spaces and homotopy groups of suspensions, the following function is of great importance.
-It will be used in many constructions to come. \begin{definition}[The suspension map] Given a pointed type $A$, there is a canonical map $\func{$\sigma$}: A \to \LoopSpace (\Susp{A})$ given by
+When analysing loop spaces and homotopy groups of suspensions, the following function is of great importance.
+It will be used in many constructions to come. \begin{defi}[The suspension map] Given a pointed type $A$, there is a canonical map $\func{$\sigma$}: A \to \LoopSpace (\Susp{A})$ given by

-\end{definition} This induces a homomorphism on homotopy groups by post-composition:
+\end{defi} This induces a homomorphism on homotopy groups by post-composition:

 We will often, with some abuse of notation, simply write $\func{$\sigma$}_*$ for this composition.
-We also define $\func{$\sigma$}_n : \truncT{n}{A} \to \LoopSpace{(\truncT{n+1}{\Susp{A}})}$ by \textnormal{
+We also define $\func{$\sigma$}_n : \truncT{n}{A} \to \LoopSpace{\truncT{n+1}{\Susp{A}}}$ by \textnormal{